-With the intent of specifying a file format for Internet Fax, this draft:
+With the intent of specifying a file format for Internet fax, this document

-- 1. specifies the structure of TIFF files for facsimile data, - 2. defines ITU fax-compatible values for existing TIFF fields, - 3. defines new TIFF fields and values required for compatibility with ITU color fax.
+- 1. specifies the structure of TIFF files for facsimile data, - 2. defines ITU fax-compatible values for existing TIFF fields, and - 3. defines new TIFF fields and values required for compatibility with ITU color fax.